mdsajjadhossain25/mdsajjadhossain25/README.md

 ## 🚀 About Me

-> Building production-grade AI systems with a focus on **Computer Vision** and **Face Recognition**
+> Building production-grade AI systems with a focus on **Computer Vision**

-I'm currently working on the **Prime Bank Access Control** project — a sophisticated face recognition–based authorization system that emphasizes accuracy, security, and real‑world reliability.
+I'm currently working on the **Security System** project — a sophisticated face recognition–based authorization system that emphasizes accuracy, security, and real‑world reliability.
 My passion lies in transforming cutting-edge AI research into practical, scalable solutions.

 ```python
 class AIEngineer: